mileweb/docs-content-cdn/en/docs/portal/certificates/auto-renewal.md

 The following procedure describes how to use the auto-renew feature:

 1. [Create the initial server certificate](</docs/portal/certificates/creating-certificates.md>).
 2. On the Create a Certificate form, make sure **Auto Renew** is set to **Let's Encrypt**.
-You can also do this on the Certificate Details page any time after the servercertificate is created.
+You can also do this on the Certificate Details page any time after the server certificate is created.
 3. Create the property that contains the hostname(s) to be accelerated.
 In the **Advanced Settings** of the Property page, make sure **Certificate Renew Automation** is set to **Support**.

 **Note:** The property cannot contain wildcard characters in the hostname because HTTP-01 challenges do not support wildcard domains.